joergkrause/nyaf/README.md

 * use Shadow
 * copy all global styles into component so they work as expected

-s> It's a trade-off.
+> It's a trade-off.
 Shadow DOM increases performance.
 Copying many styles decreases performance.

 ### Properties